 ABSTRACT

-Hypoxia of local tissue occurs during the scar formation; however, the degree of ischemia and hypoxia in the central areas of keloids is more serious than those in normal scars.
-Hypoxia-induced factor (HIF), is one of the main cellular responses to hypoxia, allowing cells to adapt to low-oxygen conditions.
-Hypoxia of local tissue occurs during the scar formation; however, the degree of ischemia and hypoxia in the central areas of keloids is more serious than those in normal scars.
-Hypoxia-induced factor (HIF),, , is one of the main cellular responses to hypoxia, allowing cells to adapt to low-oxygen conditions.
-We investigated the correlation among hypoxia, transforming growth factor-β1/Smad signaling and collagen deposition.
-Hypoxia up-regulated TGF-β1, Smad2/3, p-Smad2/3, Smad4, and total collagen in both normal and keloid fibroblasts via HIF-1α, which was attenuated by HIF-1α inhibition, but TβRII levels were not significantly altered.
-Silencing Smad4 under hypoxia decreased the mRNA and protein levels of HIF-1α, suggesting up-regulated Smad4 may also plays a role in promoting HIF-1α.
-Finally, we examined the role of the TGF-β1/Smad pathway in collagen deposition.
-When TβRII was inhibited by ITD-1 under hypoxic conditions, p-Smad2/3 levels and collagen deposition decreased.
-When inhibited TβRII by siRNA under normoxia, the levels of p-Smad2/3, Smad4 and collagen deposition also decreased.
-This result demonstrated that hypoxia promoted TGF-β1/Smad signaling via HIF-1α and that both HIF-1α and the TGF-β1/Smad signaling promotes collagen deposition in hypoxia, which is an important mechanism of keloid formation.
+Hypoxia occurs during the formation of scar tissues and can result in abnormal wound healing such as keloids.
+The central areas of keloids can be severely hypoxic and ischemic in comparison to normal scars.
+Hypoxia-inducible factor-1 (HIF-1), the master regulator of oxygen homeostasis, is a heterodimeric transcription factor that is stabilized in the absence of oxygen and upregulates genes involved in the hypoxia response.
+Here, we investigated the correlation between hypoxia, transforming growth factor-β1/Smad signaling, and collagen deposition in normal and keloid fibroblasts.
+Our results show that HIF-1α upregulated TGF-β1, Smad2/3, p-Smad2/3, Smad4, and total collagen under hypoxic conditions in both normal and keloid fibroblasts via HIF-1α.
+Furthermore, the expression of hypoxia-responsive genes was attenuated by HIF-1α inhibition, with the exception of TGF-β receptor subtype II (TβRII).
+Silencing Smad4 under hypoxic conditions decreased levels of HIF-1α mRNA and protein, suggesting a role for Smad4 in the regulation of HIF-1α.
+Finally, we examined the role of the TGF-β1/Smad pathway in collagen deposition and found that the inhibition of TβRII under hypoxic conditions decreased p-Smad2/3 as well as collagen deposition.
+Likewise, p-Smad2/3, Smad4, and collagen deposition decreased when TβRII was silenced under normoxia conditions.
+Our findings demonstrate that TGF-β1/Smad signaling in the absence of oxygen is HIF-1α dependent and that both HIF-1α and the TGF-β1/Smad signaling pathway promote collagen deposition in hypoxia, which is an important factor in keloid formation.

 INTRODUCTION

-Keloids are a common type of pathological skin healing that contain excessive fibroblasts with high expression of extracellular matrix (ECM), particularly the excessive synthesis and deposition of collagen and mucopolysaccharides [1].
-Keloids exhibit relative hypoxia conditions, with elevated hypoxia-inducible factor-1α (HIF-1α) expression and reduced vascular density compared with normal skin [2].
-During the occurrence of keloids, trauma-induced destruction of the skin vascular network, along with the high metabolic state of cells during inflammation and repair, lead to an ischemia-hypoxia state [3, 4].
-HIF-1 expression is significantly increased during scar formation and wound healing in humans [5–7].
-Animal models have also confirmed that oxygen content in local tissue is significantly decreased during scar formation [3].

-HIF-1α is a subunit of the heterodimeric transcription factor hypoxia-inducible factor 1 (HIF-1), which is induced by extremely low oxygen concentrations (0–2%) and functions as a major transcriptional regulator of adaptive responses to hypoxia.
-Under normal oxygen conditions, 3189

-www.impactjournals.com/oncotarget
+Trauma causes substantial damage to the vascular network of the skin and increases the metabolic state of cells during inflammation and repair, which leads to ischemic/hypoxic conditions and potentially to the formation of keloid scars [3, 4].
+Keloids are common benign fibroproliferative skin tumors that grow beyond the boundaries of a wound, and can be difficult to treat.
+In keloids, fibroblasts are stimulated to proliferate and deposit excessive extracellular matrix (ECM) proteins, particularly the excessive synthesis and deposition of collagen and mucopolysaccharides [1].
+Animal models have confirmed that the oxygen content of local tissues is significantly decreased during scar formation [3].
+Expression of the heterodimeric transcription factor hypoxia inducible factor1 (HIF-1) has been shown to be significantly increased during scar formation and wound healing in humans [5–7].
+Likewise, keloids are known to exhibit hypoxic conditions, in which the central areas display significantly higher levels of hypoxia-inducible factor-1α (HIF-1α) expression and lower vascular density compared to hypertrophic and mature scars, as well as the margins of keloids [2].

-prolyl hydroxylase (PHD) can hydroxylate HIF-1α and lead to its rapid degradation, whereas hypoxia blocks this process [8].
-Schodel [9] found that HIF-1 up-regulates connective tissue growth factor (CTGF), which is strongly promotes fibroblasts proliferation and ECM synthesis, playing a key role in keloid formation.
-Moreover, Deng [10] reported that Transforming growth factor-β (TGF-β) levels are up-regulated in cancer cells during hypoxia.
+HIF-1α—the alpha subunit of HIF-1—is induced by extremely low oxygen concentrations (0–2%) and functions as a major transcriptional regulator of adaptive responses to hypoxia.
+Under normal oxygen conditions, prolyl hydroxylase (PHD) can hydroxylate HIF-1α and lead to its rapid degradation, whereas hypoxia blocks this process [8].
+Schodel et al. [9] found that HIF-1 upregulates connective tissue growth factor (CTGF), which strongly promotes the proliferation of fibroblasts and ECM synthesis, further supporting a key role for HIF-1 in keloid formation.
+Moreover, Deng et al. [10] reported that levels of transforming growth factor-β (TGF-β) are upregulated in cancer cells during hypoxia.